justin-m-johnson/homelab/2 - Continuous Integration/readme.md

 In order to log in via web.

 ### Note-
 Github Runners are installed manually on the CI Nodes and used to run Semgrep, Falco, and other SAST/DAST/SCA tools.
+Semgrep does not work in ARM!!!
+This is an issue.